 The pie chart is another well-known type of data visualization, in which different percentages of a whole are represented as slices of a pie.
 They make great eye candy, but visualization experts said they don't convey the differences between data as well as other techniques do.
 As a result, they can be hard to interpret.

-"Pie charts rank low in precision because users find it difficult to accurately compare the sizes of the pie slices, although such charts can be helpful when you're giving a high-level message," said Manjula Mahajan, director of business intelligence and data analytics at storage vendor NetApp.
+"Pie charts rank low in precision because users find it difficult to accurately compare the sizes of the pie slices, although such charts can be helpful when you're giving a high-level message," said Manjula Mahajan, director of data and analytics at storage vendor NetApp.

 Bubble charts are used to express three dimensions of data based on the x-y location and size of each bubble.
 With minimal explanation, a bubble chart can provide useful information about relatively complex data sets, said Chris Adams, vice president of product management at SparkPost, maker of a predictive analytics platform for analyzing email outreach efforts.